rimelcheikh/RnX-SOTA/README.md

-# RnX - State of the art of explanation methods for deep neural networks
+# State of the art of explanation methods for deep neural networks

 ## Problem formalization